e-commerce, architecture-patterns, event-driven-architecture, real-time-processing, apache-kafka, stream-processing

 Stream processing frameworks complement Kafka:

 Kafka Streams provides a lightweight library for building streaming applications.
 Its simplicity makes it attractive for teams already invested in the Kafka ecosystem.
+Use it for straightforward transformations and aggregations where low latency matters more than complex stateful logic.
+For an introduction, see Introduction to Kafka Streams.

 Apache Spark Structured Streaming bridges batch and streaming paradigms, useful for organizations with existing Spark expertise.
+Its micro-batching approach trades some latency for throughput efficiency.

 Monitoring and Governance Challenges